 Here is how I use mindfulness-based cognitive therapy for depression:

-Mindfulness-based cognitive therapy for depression integrates principles of cognitive therapy, which focuses on identifying and challenging negative thought patterns, with mindfulness practices.
+Mindfulness-based cognitive therapy for depression integrates principles of cognitive treatment, which focuses on identifying and challenging negative thought patterns, with self-awareness practices.
 By becoming more aware of automatic negative thoughts and patterns that contribute to depression, you learn to step back from these thoughts and relate to them more skillfully.

 Recognizing Triggers